StevenTammen/StevenTammen.github.io/pages/priorities.md

 After the 6 above (which, again, are merely my opinions on what is universally important), you are going to have to decide what to focus on next.
 In general, this will relate to your life purpose (as discussed above).

 I would suggest starting with "meta-skills" like typing.
-Learning how to touch-type *enables* you to be much more efficient on a wide number of tasks, as well as speeding up the rate at which you can achieve a degree of success in other high-priority areas.
+Learning how to touch-type *enables* you to be much more efficient on a wide number of tasks, as well as speeding up the rate at which you can achieve success in other areas.
 Some other good things to start with:

 - Learning mouseless text-editing (in the manner of Vim or Emacs).
 - Learning how to effectively meditate (in the scientific sense, not the eastern mysticism sense)